Swamini005/ResumeDetector/README.md

 ## Usage

 To use the application, follow the steps outlined in the [Installation](#installation) section.
 Once the application is running, open your web browser and navigate to [http://localhost:5000/](http://localhost:5000/).
 Upload a file using the provided form to check if it is a resume.

-## Contributing

-If you would like to contribute to the development of the Resume Detector App, please follow the [Contributing Guidelines](CONTRIBUTING.md).

 ## License